danielpotter97/pottersite-ops-stuff/README.md

 # pottersite-home-server
-Repository of my home server components
+This is the repo of my home server components.

+Servers

+Environments

+Architecture

+Applications

+Docker

+Jenkins

+Ansible

+Portainer

+Jellyfin